Serengeti cat

-The Serengeti is a breed of domestic cat, first developed by crossing a Bengal (domestic and wild hybrid) and an Oriental Shorthair.
-Recognized and registered by The International Cat Association (TICA), no other first generation crosses can be registered as Serengeti.
-From the Bengal × Oriental cross came the first foundation Serengeti.
-Breeders then worked with the cat to produce a cat that resembles the breed profile set by TICA.
+The Serengeti is a hybrid breed of domestic cat, first developed by crossing a Bengal (domestic and wild hybrid) and an Oriental Shorthair.
 Created by biologist Karen Sausman of Kingsmark Cattery in California in 1994, the breed is still in the development stages, but the ultimate aim is to produce a cat that looks similar to a serval, without using any recent wild cat blood.
-(Bengal cats originate from hybridization of leopard cats and domestic cats.
-Most Bengal cats used in Serengeti breeding programs are many generations removed from these origins and possess few genetic contributions of the wild forebears except alleles affecting coat color.)

 Serengetis are spotted cats, with long legs and very large, round tipped ears.
 They have a long neck which blends with the base of the skull without tapering.
 Males are generally slightly larger and heavier than females and can weigh between 10 and 15 lb; females generally weigh between 8 and 12 lb.
 They are recognized by TICA in tabby, ebony silver, ebony smoke and solid black.

+Recognized and registered by The International Cat Association (TICA), no other first generation crosses can be registered as Serengeti.
+From the Bengal × Oriental cross came the first foundation Serengeti.
+Breeders then worked with the cat to produce a cat that resembles the breed profile set by TICA.